 Tides occur on the ocean with salt water, but seemingly not on lakes with fresh water.
 Flat-Earthers use it to “prove” salinity causes tides.
 In reality, there are bodies of water with a higher salinity than the ocean but smaller tides.

 Flat-Earthers began with the assumption that gravity does not exist.
 But they need something to “explain” the phenomenon of tides.
-So, they invented an ad-hoc hypothesis that tides are the result of salinity.
-This corresponds to the very simple observation that seawater has tides, but other bodies of water do not.
+So, they invented an ad-hoc hypothesis that tides result from salinity.
+The “explanation” seemingly corresponds to the casual observation that seawater has tides, but rivers and lakes do not.

-However, with more careful observation, it is not true.
-Not every lake has a low salinity.
-Some lakes even have a much higher salinity than seawater.
-The Garabogazköl lagoon, for example; has the salinity 10× the seawater average, but it has no tides.
+But with more careful observation, we can find lakes having a much higher salinity than the ocean.
+The Garabogazköl lagoon, for example, has a salinity ten times the seawater average but has no tides.